The Top Amputation Lawyers

 • “A firm that keeps setting new records” – Harvard Law School

-Over the last five years alone, the nationally recognized attorneys of Ross Feller Casey have recovered a remarkable $1 billion on behalf of their catastrophically injury clients, including those who have suffered amputations.
+Over the last five years alone, the nationally recognized attorneys of Ross Feller Casey have recovered a remarkable $1 billion on behalf of their catastrophic injury clients, including those who have suffered a traumatic amputation.

 Founding partner Matt Casey won a $23.1 million verdict in Lehigh County, Pennsylvania, for a 55-year-old woman who lost both legs due to medical negligence.

 A home care nurse failed to properly evaluate and timely report Sharlee Ann Smoyer’s infected catheter, resulting in a bloodstream infection that ultimately forced the below-the-knee amputations.
-The verdict is among the highest ever for a medical malpractice case involving amputations in Lehigh County and across the state.
+The verdict is among the highest ever for a medical malpractice case involving amputation injuries in Lehigh County and across the state.

 Founding partner Robert Ross recovered $17.8 million in an amputation injury lawsuit that involved the failure to adequately treat a client’s infection, which resulted in an amputation.